 Russell Harcourt graduated with a Bachelor of Music from the Sydney Conservatorium of Music in 2007 and an MA in Opera Performance (Distinction) from the Royal Academy of Music in 2010.

-Russell made his operatic début in 2007 as Oberon in A Midsummer Night’s Dream at the Western Australian Academy of Performing Arts (WAAPA).
-He made his Australian concert début in 2009 as a guest artist at the Australian Festival of Chamber Music, and his Royal Opera House début in the Crush Room in the Deloitte Ignite 2010 series.
+Russell made his operatic début in 2007 as Oberon in A Midsummer Night’s Dream at the Western Australian Academy of Performing Arts (WAAPA), and his Australian concert début in 2009 as a guest artist at the Australian Festival of Chamber Music, Townsville.
+His Royal Opera House début followed in the Crush Room in the Deloitte Ignite 2010 series.

-Russell’s recent engagements include covering the role of David in Handel’s Saul for Glyndebourne Touring Opera, the roles of Pisandro Return of Ulysses for Iford Arts Festival under Christian Curnyn, Countertenor 1 (cover) Gospel According to the Other Mary for ENO, Hunahpú (cover) Indian Queen for ENO, Narciso in Agrippina (Handel), and covering the title role in Jason (Cavalli) as well as a concert tour of works by Vivaldi, all for English Touring Opera, a return to Opera Australia to cover the role of Armindo Partenope, soloist in Vanguard with the Australian Ballet and soloist in Messiah under Richard Gill with the New Zealand Symphony Orchestra in Wellington.
-In 2015 Russell returned to Pinchgut Opera to perform the role of Andronicus in Vivaldi’s Bajazet.
+Russell’s recent engagements include his role debut as Sesto in Handel’s Giulio Cesare for Bury Court Opera under Dane Lam, and a return to Australia for another role debut, Megabise in Hasse’s Artaxerxes for Pinchgut Opera under Erin Helyard.
+He also covered Rosencrantz in Brett Dean’s Hamlet for the Glyndebourne Festival & Glyndebourne Tour, David in Handel’s Saul for Glyndebourne Touring Opera, and performed the role of Pisandro Return of Ulysses for Iford Arts Festival under Christian Curnyn.
+For English National Opera he was engaged as Countertenor 1 (cover) in Gospel According to the Other Mary, Hunahpú (cover) Indian Queen, Narciso in Agrippina (Handel), and covered the title role in Jason (Cavalli) as well as performing in a concert tour of works by Vivaldi.
+Russell has also covered the role of Armindo (Partenope) for Opera Australia, appeared as soloist in Vanguard with the Australian Ballet,in Messiah under Richard Gill with the New Zealand Symphony Orchestra in Wellington, as well as performing the role of Andronicus in Vivaldi’s Bajazet for Pinchgut Opera.

 Russell’s roles at the Royal Academy included Athamas Semele with Sir Charles Mackerras and Volano Il Giasone under Jane Glover.
 Other roles include Corrado and Roberto (cover) in Griselda for Pinchgut Opera, under Erin Helyard.
 He has also covered Fox/Coachman The Adventures of Pinocchio for Opera North, Zelim La verità in cimento and Licida L’Olimpiade both for Garsington Opera.
 Russell’s oratorio experience includes alto soloist in Handel’s Messiah, Judas Maccabaeus, Israel in Egypt, Bach’s St Matthew Passion and Bernstein’s Chichester Psalms.